 Figure 3.
 Correlation Between Batting Metrics - All Years

-The Statcast model showed an R-squared value of just 0.091, which means this model have significantly lower explanatory power.
+The Statcast model showed an R-squared value of just 0.091, which means this model has significantly lower explanatory power.
 Within this model, exit velocity was the only significant predictor (coefficient = 99.840, p < 0.001).
 This suggests that the quality of contact measured by Statcast provides some information about offensive potential, but it captures a relatively small portion of what drives run production.
 The combined model showed performance intermediate between the traditional and Statcast models, though much closer to the traditional model's effectiveness.
 This indicates that Statcast metrics do not represent a huge breakthrough in predicting offensive production at the team level but only provide additional information beyond traditional statistics.

 The longitudinal analysis of these relationships, shown in Figure 4, demonstrates trends in how various metrics correlate with run production over time.
 The figure shows that the relative importance of different metrics fluctuated somewhat from year to year.
-Traditional statistics, particularly BB, HR, and the traditional slash line statistics (AVG, OBP, SLG), consistently outperformed Statcast metrics throughout the entire study period.
+These fluctuations likely reflect changing strategic approaches across the league and rule modifications during this period.
+However, traditional statistics, particularly BB, HR, and the traditional slash line statistics (AVG, OBP, SLG), consistently outperformed Statcast metrics throughout the entire study period.